dydxprotocol/v4-documentation/pages/validators/performing_upgrades.md

 ## Rollback

 In the case of an unsuccessful chain upgrade, an incorrect `AppHash` might get persisted by Tendermint.
-To move forward, validators will need to rollback to the previous state so that upon restart, Tendermint can replay the last block to get the correct `AppHash`.
+To move forward, validators will need to rollback to the previous state so that upon restart, Tendermint can replay the last block to get the correct `AppHash`. **Please note:** validators should never rollback further than the last invalid block.
+In extreme edge cases, transactions could be reverted / re-applied for the last black and cause issues.

 ### ⚒️ Cosmovisor Users